IUI vs. IVF

 IUI vs. IVF Success Rates Over 35

-The success rates of in vitro fertilization (IVF) and intrauterine insemination (IUI) vary greatly for women over 35.
+The success rates of in vitro fertilization (IVF) and intrauterine insemination (IUI) vary greatly for women over 35, particularly when considering their menstrual cycle.
 IUI success rates usually decrease more sharply with age, falling to approximately 5% every cycle for women over 40 and 10% per cycle for those in the 35–40 age range.

-The leading cause of this reduction is that as women age, their eggs produce less and of worse quality.
+The leading cause of this reduction is that as women age, their eggs produce less and of worse quality, which may be linked to ovulation problems.
 IVF, on the other hand, is a more successful alternative for older women due to its excellent success rates.
-IVF success rates for women in their 35s to 40s range from 25% to 30% every cycle; while these rates also decline with age, they are still better than IUI.
+The live birth rate and IVF success rates for women in their 35s to 40s range from 25% to 30% every cycle; while these rates also decline with age, they are still better than IUI.

 IUI Success Rates Over 35